DasShreyas2607/Bank-Manager/BankMGMT/README.txt

 ##_________NOTE________##

-NOTE: Will create a new database called BANKMGMT in root
+NOTE: Will create a new database called BANK in root